Hallowell, Maine: History

 The Kennebec River sustained the city from its inception, but the waterway also inspired fear.
 Spring floods regularly terrorized shopkeepers and sometimes brought commerce to a standstill.
 Worse still, citizens eager to cross the river in winter and unwary children skating and playing too far from the riverbank lost their lives when ice turned out to be thinner than it looked.
 During 1816, the Year Without a Summer, numerous crops were damaged and/or destroyed throughout New England, including in Hallowell.
 Farmers were often forced to slaughter some of their livestock for food and, later, to sell remaining crops at nearly double normal prices.

 In 1875, the state opened the Maine Industrial School for Girls in Hallowell.
 Operated until the 1970s, it was the state's first reform school for girls.

 Geography

-Hallowell is located at (44.286802, −69.797884).

 According to the United States Census Bureau, the city has a total area of 6.09 sqmi, of which 5.88 sqmi is land and 0.21 sqmi is water.
 Drained by Vaughn Brook, Hallowell is bounded by the Kennebec River.

 The city is crossed by Interstate 95, as well as state routes 27 and 201.
 It borders the towns of Farmingdale to the south, Manchester to the west, Augusta to the north, and Chelsea across the Kennebec River to the east.